eltbus/airflow-docker/README.md

-# DON'T YOU DARE
+# DON'T YOU DARE...
-Use this in production.
+...use this in production.
 Passwords might be hardcoded in various places.
 This is just to play around locally.

 # REQUIREMENTS
 Create an `.env` file and populate it with credentials.
 For example: